codefresh-io/docs.codefresh.io/_docs/runtime/installation.md

 Required.
 The runtime name must start with a lower-case character, and can include up to 62 lower-case characters and numbers.
 * CLI wizard: Add when prompted.
-* Silent install: Specify the runtime name with the `--runtime` flag.
+* Silent install: Add the `--runtime` flag and define the runtime name.

 **Namespace resource labels**
 Optional.